bneedhamia/GinkgoPuzzleEnumeration/README.md

 The upshot: This program says there are 5,435,817,984 unique board layouts.
 That number seems far too large for me to naively create a matrix of board positions and arcs between them that represent valid moves.

+There are far fewer board layouts that can be achieved by rotating pieces from the starting layout (all pieces pointing North).
+For example, see ImpossibleLayout.jpg.

 Files:
 - Diary.odt = A LibreOffice diary of the project.
 - Enumeration.py = A Python 3 program to enumerate the number of valid boards.